 The mecha-quartz concept can be utilised in a more budget concept too, such as niche brand Dan Henry using a quartz movement with a mechanical chronometer complication in his 1962 Chronograph.The 1962 is a damn good watch; further proof to me that quartz isn’t the devil.

 The key takeaway is that quartz watches are fine.
 They’re not luxury items, they’re workhorse items.
 And workhorses are good to have.

 There’s nothing to be ashamed of in owning or liking quartz watches.
-If you see a quartz watch you like, it’s reasonably priced and fit for purpose, buy it.
+If you see a quartz watch you like, if it’s reasonably priced and fit for purpose, buy it.
 Enjoy the hell out of it!